Skip to main content

 • “Game is essentially broken on modern PC, poorly optimized.”

-• “It's not optimized; there's a huge delay between mouse input and the game, and the resolution doesn't fit my widescreen.”
+• “It's not optimized; there's a huge delay between the mouse and the game, and the resolution doesn't fit my widescreen.”

 • atmosphere

 The atmosphere of the game is universally praised, with many reviewers highlighting its ability to authentically capture the essence of the original Ghostbusters movies.
-Players feel immersed in a dreadfully engaging environment filled with atmospheric locations, complemented by a fitting soundtrack that enhances the overall experience.
-Overall, the game's atmosphere is considered its standout feature, earning high marks for its ability to evoke nostalgia and excitement.
+Players feel immersed in a dreadfully atmospheric environment filled with well-designed locations and a fitting soundtrack that enhances the experience.
+Overall, the game's atmosphere is considered its standout feature, contributing significantly to its enjoyment and nostalgic appeal.

 • “This game oozes atmosphere, making you feel like you are actually working along with the Ghostbusters, catching ghosts, blowing up half of New York City, and causing millions of dollars in damages.”